domalb/spresheecomplaun/README.md

 ## Related project

 [Excomp](https://github.com/kniklas/excomp) Excel compare script - batch file that allows execution of Excel 2013 SPREADSHEETCOMPARE tool from command line with two files as arguments.
-SSCL was inpired from Excomp, but with some improuvements (Office folder detection, filenames quotes, debuggable)
+SSCL was inspired from Excomp, but with some improuvements (Office folder detection, filenames quotes, debuggable)